JohnBinford/AppleWood-Pointe/Collateral/Selections.md

 </br>
 - Band saws offered.  <Make note of the number above the ones you like!>
    -  Click pictures for HD versions...

+## Once you have decided, right-click the link below the group of pictures to vote for Band Saws!
 <table>
   <tr>
     <th>1</td>